kasra-hosseini/obspyDMT/README.rst

 1. Get the time span from input and in case of large time spans, divide it into small intervals.
 2. Check the availability of the requested stations for each interval.
-3. Start to retrieve the waveforms and/or response files for each interval and for all the available stations. (default: waveforms, response files and metadata will be retrieved.)
+3. Start to retrieve the waveforms and/or response files for each interval and for all the available stations. (default: waveforms, stationXML/response files and metadata will be retrieved.)
 4. Instrument correction to all saved waveforms based on the specified options.
 5. Merging the retrieved waveforms for all time intervals to get the original input time span and save the final product.

-The following lines show how to send a `continuous request`_ with obspyDMT and present short examples.
+The following lines show how to send a `continuous request`_ with obspyDMT followed by some short examples.

 The general way to define a `continuous request`_ is: